PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 ## Step 0.3 - Car

-Now that your vehicle is operational, make it [abstract](https://dart.dev/samples#interfaces-and-abstract-classes).
+Now that your vehicle is operational, let's make it [abstract](https://dart.dev/samples#interfaces-and-abstract-classes).

-To complete this, task you have to create a `Car` class that inherit of the `Vehicle` class, [override](https://api.flutter.dev/flutter/dart-core/override-constant.html) start function to put a print that display the name of the car followed by `car starting`, and make the following main work:
+To complete this, you have to create a `Car` class that inherits of the `Vehicle` class, [override](https://api.flutter.dev/flutter/dart-core/override-constant.html) the `start` method to add a print that displays the name of the car followed by `car starting`, and make the following `main` works:

 ```dart
 void main() {